 Mastery standards describe those standards that ask students to be able to perform mathematical calculations accurately, efficiently, and flexibly.
-For standards related to knowing single-digit facts from memory, this typically involves generating a response within 3-5 seconds.
-For first grade this standard would be:
+For standards related to knowing single-digit facts from memory, this typically involves generating a response within three to five seconds.
+For first grade this standard is:

-1.OA.C.6 Demonstrate fluency for addition and subtraction within 10, use strategies to add and subtract within 20.
+• 1.OA.C.6 Demonstrate fluency for addition and subtraction within ten, use strategies to add and subtract within 20.